microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 ### -ObjectIds

-One or more object IDs, separated by commas, for which the objects are retrieved.
+One or more object IDs's, separated by commas, for which the objects are retrieved.
+The IDs are GUIDs, represented as strings.
+You can specify up to 1000 IDs.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]